 3. Consistency with minor tweaks

-Individuals that sees the most result usually display changes in behavior in which they consistently apply, day in day out.
+Individuals that sees the most result usually display changes in behaviour in which they consistently apply, day in day out.
 Being consistent means you start with something such as eating lesser for dinner, then adjust slowly to change your lunch and dinner.

 Alternatively, you may want to overhaul your diet entirely at first, and slowly add food back according to how your body responds.
 You can't be forcing yourself to gorge down chunks and chunks of plain chicken breast with broccoli daily.
 Well, unless you are that determine or joining a physique competition etc.